pingcap/tispark/docs/design/2022-03-21-delete-support.md

 We can get row and pk easily, so I will describe how to get the `_tidb_rowid`.

-TiSpark support config `spark.tispark.show_rowid` to get `_tidb_rowid`, and this configuration determines the `showRowId` in Catalog.
+TiSpark support config `spark.tispark.show_rowid` to get `_tidb_rowid`, then this configuration determines the `showRowId` in Catalog.
 The logic is as follows

 <div align="center">
 <img src="imgs/delete-support/rowid.png" alt="rowid"/>